allypalanzi/allypalanzi.github.io/resume.md

 ## Comedy Hack Day DC Winner
 *December 2015*

-Worked with a team to develop and prototype a satirical app called IndieHobo.
-View more here.
+Worked with a team to develop and prototype a satirical app called [IndieHobo](http://www.comedyhackday.org/dc-2015/).

 #### INVOLVEMENT